 Cyber incidents continue to represent an increased and relentless threat.
 We constantly monitor and improve our defences to ensure that our members' interests are protected from a cyber-attack.
-We have implemented a number of additional security tools over the past year to help mitigate this threat, including significant investment in security devices and working with our security partner that continually monitors our systems and reacts to any potential incident 24 hours a day.
+We have continued to invest in our security tools over the past year to help mitigate this threat, including significant investment in security devices and working with our security partner that continually monitors our systems and reacts to any potential incident 24 hours a day.